top of page

 Other Self Portraits

-Part of the Invisible You - the Human Microbiome exhibit at the Eden Project and funded by the Wellcome Trust, these "bellybutton" portraits capture the non-human part of ourselves.
+Part of the Invisible You - the Human Microbiome exhibit at the Eden Project and funded by the Wellcome Trust, these portraits use the microbiome of the bellybutton to create unique portraits of 300+ participants.

 upcoming & recent events